Hike Date: June 26, 2015

 I have for long been a member of various outdoor meetup groups but never really participated in any of the activities.
 But I did take one advantage of the membership without going for a meetup – the constant email notifications from the different groups kept me abreast of the trails people were heading out to from time to time.

 As an aside, I had made it a personal goal of sorts to check out all the nearby trails for running/walking/cycling.
-I had been, some alone and some with Sandip, to the Alviso Marina County Park, the San Tomas Aquino Creek Trail, the Ulistac Natural Area, the Lower Guadalupe River Trail, the Coyote Creek Trail (between Hwy 237 and Montague Expressway), and the Siera Vista Open Space Preserve.
-The Lower Guadalupe River Trail has become my go to place for walking and running.
+I had been, alone or with the husband, to the Alviso Marina County Park, the San Tomas Aquino Creek Trail, the Ulistac Natural Area, the Lower Guadalupe River Trail, the Coyote Creek Trail (between Hwy 237 and Montague Expressway), and the Siera Vista Open Space Preserve.
+The Lower Guadalupe River Trail has become my go-to place for walking and running.

 The parking lot was easy to find on the map as well as to navigate to.
 There were quite a few cars parked in the PG&E trail parking lot and also up ahead on Cristo Rey Dr for other trails.